MicrosoftDocs/dataexplorer-docs/data-explorer/serilog-connector.md

 ## Add the Serilog sink to your app

-Use the following steps to add the Serilog sink to your app, configure the environment variables used by the sink, and run the app.
+Use the following steps to:

+* Add the Serilog sink to your app
+* Configure the variables used by the sink
+* Build and run the app

 1. Add the following using statements to your app: